Why we love them

 How to make them

 Making cinnamon rolls from scratch is much easier than you may be led to believe.
-Here in Australia we can’t buy ready made dough, but if you are somewhere you can, I urge you to have a go making them yourself.
+Even if you’re able to buy pre-made dough, I urge you to have a go making it yourself.
 So simple and way more satisfying.

 - Make the jam: While the dough is rising, make the jam by combining most of the ingredients in a saucepan (photo 4) and cook until you see the blueberries release their juice.
 Thicken it up with a little cornflour until you have a thick, spreadable jam (photo 5).

 - Assemble the rolls: Gently shape the risen dough into a rectangle (photo 6) then roll out to a large rectangle (photo 7).
 Spread the jam over the dough (photo 8) followed by the cinnamon (photo 9) then roll into a log and cut into 12 rolls (photo 10).

 - Second rise: Grease a baking pan with butter, then place the rolls into the pan cut side up (photo 11).
 Let them rise a second time (photo 12), then bake until golden.

 The whole process takes 30-45 minutes active time and really is quite simple.